-Chattanooga firefighters, along with staff and volunteers with the American Red Cross, will distribute free smoke alarms and batteries in a residential area located roughly between Shawhan Road and Wilsonia Ave. on Saturday.
+Chattanooga firefighters, along with staff and volunteers with the American Red Cross, will distribute free smoke alarms and batteries in the St. Elmo area on Saturday.

-The operation will originate from the parking lot of the New Monumental Baptist Church, at 901 Woodmoore Lane.
-This event will start at 10 a.m. and is expected to last about two hours.
+The staging area will be in the rear parking lot of the St. Elmo Avenue Baptist Church, at 4500 St. Elmo Avenue.
+The event will start at 9:30 a.m. and is expected to last about two hours.

-This event coincides with the weekend when you change your clocks back one hour to Eastern Standard Time before you go to bed on Saturday.
+The event coincides with the weekend of Daylight Saving Time.
 The Chattanooga Fire Department encourages everyone to change the batteries in their smoke alarms at least once each year.
 An easy way to remember is to change these batteries when you change your clocks.
 Some facts on smoke alarms are included below.

-It is very important to have a working smoke alarm with a working battery in your home.
-If you have that, it greatly lowers your chances of dying in a fire.
+It is important to have a working smoke alarm with a working battery in a home.
+On average, two out of three home fire deaths result from fires in homes with no smoke alarms.

 Follow these 10 easy tips on smoke alarms: